QuickSpot/walter-documentation/walter-modem/micropython/reference/coap.md

 ### `WalterModemCoapCloseCause`

-Reason why connection has been closed.
+Reason why the connection has been closed.

 > **USER** = ``b'USER'``
 > Connection closed by the user.